deejaygraham/sketchnoting-for-developers/draft.md

 3. In 2014 Mike Rohde came up with the sequel to the SNH, and called it the SNW and filled it with all the people were using the techniques he had taught in interesting and unusual ways.
 I can personally recommend page 55 of that book above all of the other, frankly rubbish pages.

-./images/rohde-sketchnote-workbook.png
-./images/rohde-sketchnote-workbook-page-55.png

 ----

 #Try

-Try sketchnoting one or more of the sessions today.
+Try sketchnoting some of the sessions you are in today.
 I have the word of the organizer that nobody will kill you for trying.

-Post a picture of the sketchnote to twitter using #dddnorth or tweet @DDDNorth (or come and show me so I can tweet it)
+Post a picture of the sketchnote to twitter using #dddnorth (or come and show me so I can tweet it)

 ----

 #Catch

-I will pick a winner at semi-random and they will receive a copy of Mike Rohde's new book the SNW at the end of the day.
+At the end of the day when we have prize giving, I will pick a winner at semi-random and they will win a copy of Mike Rohde's new book the SNW.

 ----